Ching-Ju-Henry/Computer_Vision/README.md

 # Computer-Vision
-There are some project in computer vision class in National Tsing Hua University.
+There are some projects in computer vision class in National Tsing Hua University.
+2017/09-2018/01

 ## Project
 1. Project0 : self-introduction